stevenjlho/leetcode/solutions/206. Reverse Linked List/README.md

 1. Initialize `prev` to `null`.
 This will be used to mark the end of the reversed list.
    Initialize `current` to the `head` of the original list.
 This is the node we start with while traversing the list.
 2. Traverse the list using `current` until the node is `null`.
-3. The variable `next` stores the `current.next` pointer so that it can be assigned to `current` later.
+3. Save the next node in `next`.
+This is necessary because reversing the `next` pointer of the `current` node will lose access to the rest of the list.
-4. Reverse the `next` pointers to point backward.
+4. Set `current.next` to `prev`, effectively reversing the link..
-5. Update prev to current, and move current to the next node in the original linked list.
+5. Move `prev` to `current` (since `current` will now become the previous node in the next iteration), and move `current` to `next` (to proceed with the next node in the list).
-6. Finally, return the node `prev`, which represents the reverse of linked list.
+6. After the loop, `prev` will point to the new head of the reversed list, which is returned.

 ## Complexity